CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 2. Move or copy the files onto the simulation host.
 SCP is most commonly used to push files onto the Linux-based simulation host.

-3. To copy the file from the simulation host to the simulation on the netq-ts, run the `vagrant scp` command.
-The `vagrant scp` plugin uses `vagrant ssh`, and is subject to the permissions of the `vagrant` user account.
+3. To copy the file from the simulation host to the simulation on netq-ts, run the `vagrant scp` command.
+The `vagrant scp` plugin uses `vagrant ssh` and is subject to the permissions of the `vagrant` user account.
 Copy files to a path where the `vagrant` user has permissions, such as `/home/cumulus/`.

    Make sure you run the `vagrant scp` command from inside the `simulation` folder (where the `Vagrantfile` for the simulation exists).